collectors and filters logo

 Primary hazard: Combustible organic dust, explosion risk, sanitary design requirements

-Grain dust, sugar, starch, flour, and dried food powders are among the most explosible materials processed in Indiana manufacturing facilities.
-The grain elevator and flour mill explosions that have periodically killed workers across the Midwest over the past century are not historical footnotes they are ongoing risks in facilities that don’t maintain adequate dust control and housekeeping.
+Grain dust, sugar, starch, flour, and dried food powders are among the most explosive materials processed in Indiana manufacturing facilities.
+The grain elevator and flour mill explosions that have periodically killed workers across the Midwest over the past century are not historical footnotes, they are ongoing risks in facilities that don’t maintain adequate dust control and housekeeping.
 NFPA 61 governs agricultural and food processing facilities specifically, and NFPA 660 applies to all combustible dust operations including food processing.

 Food processing applications add a requirement that industrial applications don’t face: sanitary design.
 Dust collection systems in food processing environments must be designed to prevent contamination of food products and to allow thorough cleaning.
 Standard industrial collectors with inaccessible interior surfaces, horizontal ledges that accumulate dust, or materials incompatible with sanitation chemicals are not appropriate for food production environments.

-Typical system: Baghouse or cartridge collector with explosion venting per NFPA 68 and NFPA 61; sanitary design with smooth interior surfaces and accessible cleanout points; isolation valves on inlet and outlet ducts; housekeeping system integration; Dust Hazard Analysis required per NFPA 660
+Typical system: Baghouse or cartridge collector with explosion venting per NFPA 68 and NFPA 61; sanitary design with smooth interior surfaces and accessible cleanout points; isolation valves on inlet and outlet ducts; housekeeping system integration; Dust Hazard Analysis required per NFPA 660.

 Bulk Material Handling